 And if there’s nothing they could have done, what does that mean for the viability of democratic states?
 What if fascism is a sort of democratic suicide or collective insanity?
 If enough people want to burn down the house we share, can the rest of us really keep the house from burning?

 The real reason a lot of people talk about fascism these days is that a lot of people are genuinely scared of it.
 Can it happen here?
 How would would know if it were happening here (that is before it’s too late)?
 To dig into this I’d like to draw your attention to some contemporary groups that are often identified as fascist.
+Many of them claim to be fascist.
 We’ll revisit my hometown, Charlottesville, and the infamous 2017 Summer of Hate.
-At the link there’s a summary of that year.
-Next I want to introduce you to the groups who brought those events about.
+(Click the link there’s a summary of that year.)
+I want to introduce you to the groups who brought those events about.
 These groups were very successful for a few months and then very, very unsuccessful.
 We’ll look at why, and look at left and right, liberal and conservative, and other, older ways of thinking about politics.

 Here’s a few books on Wilmington:

 Wilmington’s Lie, David Zucchino (Atlantic Monthly Press.
 2020)